Choose delivery during checkout: Email voucher or ship ticket booklets. ?

 - The High’s collections offer a journey through time and across continents.

 - African Art Collections include masks, figurative sculpture, beadwork, metalwork and ceramic arts.

-- Guests may exchange their CityPASS ticket for admission to Friday Night Jazz, an evening of art and music every third Friday of the month with extended hours and full gallery access including special exhibitions.
+- Guests may exchange their CityPASS ticket for admission to Friday Night Music Remix, an evening of art and music every third Friday of the month with extended hours and full gallery access including special exhibitions.

 - Guests may exchange their CityPASS ticket for admission to Culture Shock, an after-hours event connected to the Museum's special exhibitions where you might experience DJs, bands, fashion shows, or even a circus, as well as food, drinks, surprises and great art.
 Find upcoming dates for Culture Shock on the events calendar.

 Present CityPASS booklet or voucher at Wieland Pavilion admission desk.
 Look for the vouchers, Will Call, and CityPASS signs to skip the main ticket line.
 Then proceed to the main entrance line to enter the exhibition hall.

 This exhibition represents the most comprehensive assessment of photographer Wynn Bullock's (American, 1902-1975) extraordinary career in nearly forty years.
 Bullock worked in the American modernist tradition alongside colleagues and friends Edward Weston, Harry Callahan, and Ansel Adams.
 This show presents the rare opportunity to see over 100 works of art by this innovative photographer.